 Some of the best are found in Quimbaya, where neighbourhoods compete to see who can create the most impressive arrangement.

-Okay this one made us do a double take when we found references on the internet for this.
+Okay this is probably the winner of best christmas traditions.
+This one made us do a double take when we found references on the internet for this.
 We are talking about the Yule Goat (of course…)

 This is a fairly recent local tradition, sadly contained to a single village.
 We feel the world would be better off with more Yule Goats.
 Since 1966, a 13 metre tall Goat has been constructed in the centre of the Gävle’s Castle Square for the Advent.

 Obviously though, the Swedes, not happy to simply have their giant goat flaunting its horns in the square developed another ‘tradition’ of sorts.
 The burning down of the Yule Goat!
 Masked and under the cover of night groups attempt to set fire to the giant goat and they have succeeded 29 times in the last 52 years.

 If you want to see how the Goat fares this year when it goes up on December 1st, you can follow its progress on the Gävle website through a live video stream.